Opinion | Jessica Luther: Serena Williams is the greatest athlete of all time. Wimbledon proves it.

 This is part of her story that matters.
 Just ask Roger Federer, the best male tennis player ever: “She had a totally different upbringing — I came up through Switzerland with the federation, she did it with her dad and her sister.
 It’s an amazing story unto itself — and then she became one of the greatest, if not the greatest tennis player of all time.”

-The numbers don’t lie, that’s for sure.
+The numbers don’t lie.
 Williams has won 23 grand slam titles, more than anyone else in the so-called open era (which started in 1968, when the grand slams were opened to professionals).
 If she wins Wimbledon, she’ll tie Margaret Court’s 24 titles, a record set back in 1973 and which includes many pre-1968 wins from when the field was only amateurs.

 She won the 2007 Australian Open, which she entered unseeded after a period of injury and personal issues, and beat six seeded players on her way to the championship.
 She won the 2017 Australian Open while pregnant.